 In the introduction to the commentary, Matthew is the implied author (whether he is or not does not matter for a theological reading of the Gospel).
 The gospel was written to a Jewish audience that believed the Jesus was the Messiah.
 The authors employ the two-source hypothesis, implying that Matthew must have been written sometime after A.D 70.
 They take the burning of the city in 22:7 as an allegorical allusion to the destruction of Jerusalem.
 Since Didache and Ignatius make use of the gospel it cannot be dated later than A. D. 90.
 The Gospel is divided into three parts based on the phrase Ἀπὸ τότε ἤρξατο in 4:17 and 16:20.
 After the preparation and identity of Jesus (1:1-4:16), 4:17-16:20 is the announcing of the kingdom of God, 16:21-28:20 concerns Jesus his trip to Jerusalem and the kingdom enacted through the death and resurrection of Jesus.

-The commentary proper divide Matthew into seven units covered in chapters 2-8.
+The commentary proper is divided into seven units covered in chapters 2-8.

 - Jesus’s Preparation for Ministry: Matthew 1:1-4:16